SergeGray/TestGuru/README.md

 Models:

-1. Question - belongs to test
+1. Question - belongs to test, has many answers

   Params:

     * body of the question

+2. Answer - belongs to question

+  Params:

-    * answer
+    * body of the answer

+    * correct/incorrect

-2. Test - has many questions, has many attempts, belongs to user(?)
+3. Test - has many questions, has many attempts, belongs to user(?)

   Params: TBA

-3. User - has many attempts, creates questions (admin)
+4. User - has many attempts, creates questions (admin)

   Params: